fbernutz/die-himmelstraeumerin-blog/Content/posts/2022-12-04-my-way-into-tech.md

 The job was fun, I learned a LOT, but I was often asking myself if it would’ve been better if I had studied computer science.
 I always felt behind everyone else in terms of knowledge and there were so many things I had never heard of before. 😟 I was the only female engineer (or one of very few) in my team most of the time I was working there.
 Don’t get me wrong, many of my colleagues are still really good friends even years later.
 But especially during lunch breaks when they discussed the latest tech trends and argued about tabs vs. spaces, I felt like I was not “nerdy” enough and that I don’t really belong here, because I wasn’t interested in the same topics as everyone else.

 I did not grow up with building my own websites or playing around with computers.
 I mean, we had a computer at home but I only used it to watch my older sister while she played games and later I used it to chat with friends but that’s it.
-I had no clue how a computer worked (and I still don’t know 😅) and that I could do more with it.
+I don't know how a computer worked (and I still don’t know 😅) and that I could do more with it.
 I had no contact points with IT at all during my childhood.
 In school I was surprisingly good in computer science but I had no interest in it.
 At one point, there was literally no other girl in the class anymore that I felt so uncomfortable and decided to take the French class instead because I could be with my best friend.
 I was really bad in French and almost had to repeat the year because of my bad grades.
 But now back to 2016...

 From time to time there were hackathons organized by colleagues and I always participated because I wanted to learn more and more.
 I was constantly trying to catch up with everyone else.
 But these events were often more than enough for me and I was not further interested in learning how to program roboters or how this new framework works.
 This made me question myself, why can I not be like everyone else here?